 A fun example:

-When me and my girlfriend were in a bad long-distance relationship, I noticed that running long-distances made me extremely happy.
+When my girlfriend and I were in a bad long-distance relationship, I noticed that running long distances made me extremely happy.
 On a whim, I signed up for a marathon that was just 3 weeks away.
 Running a marathon had always been on my bucket list, but it was only when I re-evaluated my happiness that I decided to be bold.

 Was it the smartest decision I ever made?
 Probably not, but I still did it.
 The result?
-Running long-distances is still something that I dearly love, and I’m about to run my 5th marathon in 1 month!
+Running long distances is still something that I dearly love, here is the proof.

 The point of this story is – and this is where I might sound cheesy – that it’s truly the journey that matters much more than the destination.
 You can spend your whole life working towards something that you think you want (a so-called purpose), while you should really focus on being happy now!

 Life is just too short to only focus on eventually reaching that purpose.
 You have to start focusing on your happiness now.
 Do more of what makes you happy now.

 With all that out of the way: here's my purpose in life